benmarte/authjs-docker/README.md

 ## How to test running the webapp locally

-To run keycloak simply run `docker-compose up` and follow the steps to [Create a user for the webapp in keycloak](#create-a-user-for-the-webapp-in-keycloak), open a second terminal window and make sure you `cd /webapp` and then run `npm run dev` to start the webapp locally.
+To run keycloak simply run `docker-compose -f docker-compose-slim.yml up` and follow the steps to [Create a user for the webapp in keycloak](#create-a-user-for-the-webapp-in-keycloak), open a second terminal window and make sure you `cd /webapp` and then run `npm run dev` to start the webapp locally.

 Use the credentials you used when you created the user in keycloak and you should be able to login without any issues.